 When it comes to innovation, we believe that research is where it all starts.
-With that in mind, it’s no wonder that R&D Engineers currently make up 13,4% of Visage population.
+So, it’s no wonder that almost 70% of our team members are fully dedicated to research and development.
 It’s also an open position that’s most likely to show up on our Careers page.

-To give you a peek into the life of an R&D Engineer, we interviewed our expert — Vedran Pamuković — who works as an R&D Engineer in our Automotive Division.
+To give you a peek into the life of an R&D Engineer, we interviewed one of our experts from the Automotive Division — Vedran Pamuković.
 You’re about to find out what it takes to be a good R&D Engineer in the ever-changing field of computer vision and machine learning.